MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-customize-content-type.md

 - MET150
 ms.collection:
 - M365-collaboration
-description: "Learn how to create or customize a site content type in the SharePoint admin center for Enterprise Content Types."
+description: "Learn how to create or customize a content type in the SharePoint admin center."
 ---

-# Create or customize a site content type
+# Create or customize a content type

 Site content types help make it easy to provide consistency across a site.
 As a site owner, you create or customize a content type with the characteristics that you want, such as a certain template, specific metadata, and so on.
 For example, when a user chooses an item from the **New Item** or **New Document** menu, you can ensure that customized content is used.